Self-Defi/Graduation-Vaults-Foundation/docs/operator-deviations-policy.md

 ## Purpose

-This document defines **what operators MAY change**, **what operators MUST NOT change**, and **how deviations are formally approved** within the Graduation Vault ecosystem.
+This policy defines what operators may change, what operators must never change, and how deviations are formally approved across the Graduation Vault ecosystem.

-Its purpose is to:
+It exists to:
 - Prevent governance drift across schools and cohorts
-- Protect students, families, donors, and operators
+- Protect students, donors, and institutions
+- Protect operators from being pressured into unsafe changes
 - Preserve Graduation Vaults as institution-grade, non-custodial infrastructure

-This policy applies to **all operators**, including school staff, contractors, implementation partners, and third-party service providers.

 ---

 ## Operator Definition

-An **Operator** is any individual or entity responsible for configuring, deploying, or maintaining Graduation Vault infrastructure **without holding keys or governance authority**.
+An Operator is any person or entity responsible for configuring, deploying, or maintaining Graduation Vault infrastructure **without custody or governance authority**.

 Operators:
 - Configure SAFE + Zodiac according to approved templates
-- Do **not** hold private keys
+- Do not hold keys
-- Do **not** approve transactions
+- Do not approve transactions
-- Do **not** execute withdrawals
+- Do not execute withdrawals
-- Do **not** override governance rules
+- Do not override governance rules

 ---

-## Non-Negotiable Invariants (MUST NOT CHANGE)
+## Non-Negotiable Invariants (Must Not Change)

-The following invariants are foundational. **No deviation is permitted under any circumstance.**
+No deviation is permitted under any circumstance.

-### 1. Non-Custodial Architecture
+1. **Non-Custodial Architecture**
    - Operators must never hold private keys
    - Operators must never be added as signers
-- Operators must never initiate or execute transactions

-### 2. Donation-Only Designation
+2. **Donation-Only Designation**
    - No yield strategies
    - No investment representations
    - No pooling of student funds
    - No discretionary asset management

-### 3. Mandatory Parent / Guardian Signer
+3. **Mandatory Parent / Guardian Role**
-- A Parent or Legal Guardian must always remain a mandatory signer
+   - Parent/Guardian remains a mandatory signer
-- This role may not be removed, bypassed, or replaced
+   - Role cannot be removed, bypassed, or replaced

-### 4. Graduation Lock Enforcement
+4. **Graduation Lock Enforcement**
-- Funds must remain locked until graduation eligibility
+   - Funds locked until graduation eligibility
-- Early withdrawals are allowed only via documented hardship policy
+   - Early withdrawals only via documented hardship path

-### 5. Governance Threshold Floors
+5. **Governance Threshold Floors**
-- Graduation withdrawals: **minimum 3-of-4**
+   - Graduation withdrawals: minimum 3-of-4
-- Emergency / hardship withdrawals: **4-of-4 only**
+   - Emergency withdrawals: 4-of-4 only

-### 6. Destination Safety
+6. **Destination Safety**
-- Graduation payouts must go to a **Student + Parent joint SAFE**
+   - Graduation payouts go only to Student + Parent joint SAFE
-- EOAs are not permitted as graduation destinations
+   - EOAs are prohibited as graduation destinations

 ---

-## Approved Operator-Level Configurations (MAY CHANGE)
+## Operator-Level Configurations (May Change)

-The following configurations may be adjusted **without additional approval**, provided they do not violate invariants.

-### 1. Network Selection
+Operators may adjust the following without additional approval:

-- Operators may select supported networks with mature SAFE + Zodiac tooling
+- Network selection (SAFE + Zodiac supported)

-### 2. Graduation Date / Time Parameters
-- Graduation unlock date may be configured per student
+- Graduation date / timelock parameters per student

-### 3. Signer Identity (Within Role)
-- Individuals filling SCHOOL, STAFF, or TRUSTEE roles may change
-- Role count and structure must remain unchanged

-### 4. Presentation Layer
-- Branding
-- UI layout
+- Signer identity within roles (School/Staff/Trustee) due to staffing changes
-- Read-only dashboards
+- Presentation layer branding and dashboards (read-only)

-- Educational content
+Operators may not change role count, thresholds, or enforcement logic.

 ---

-## Conditional Deviations (REQUIRE FORMAL APPROVAL)
+## Conditional Deviations (Require Formal Approval)

-The following changes require **documented signer approval** and must be recorded.
+The following changes require documented signer approval and recordkeeping:

-### 1. Threshold Increases
-- Increasing thresholds above baseline is allowed
+- Increasing thresholds above baseline
-- Decreasing thresholds is prohibited

-### 2. Additional Guards
-- Extra safety guards may be added
-- Guards must not weaken existing restrictions

-### 3. Extended Timelocks
-- Longer lock periods are allowed
+- Adding additional guards that increase restrictions
-- Shorter lock periods are prohibited
+- Extending lock durations beyond baseline

-### 4. Hardship Policy Customization
-- Schools may define hardship criteria
-- Full consensus requirement may not be reduced
+- Hardship policy customization (without reducing approvals)

+Decreasing thresholds, weakening restrictions, or bypassing locks is prohibited.

 ---

-## Prohibited Changes (MUST NEVER OCCUR)
+## Prohibited Changes (Never Allowed)

-The following actions are explicitly forbidden:
+The following actions invalidate the Graduation Vault deployment:

 - Adding operators as signers
 - Allowing EOAs as graduation payout destinations
+- Removing Transaction Guards or Roles Modifiers
-- Enabling yield, staking, or strategy execution
+- Enabling yield, staking, strategy execution, or asset management
-- Removing Transaction Guards
-- Removing Roles Modifiers
 - Allowing withdrawals without Parent approval
-- Circumventing LOCKED state restrictions
+- Modifying governance in LOCKED state without formal approval

-Any instance of these actions invalidates the Graduation Vault deployment.

 ---

 ## Deviation Approval Process

-When a conditional deviation is requested:
+When an allowed deviation is requested:

-1. Deviation request is documented
-2. Rationale is clearly stated
+1. Document the requested change
+2. Provide rationale
-3. Impact assessment is provided
+3. Provide impact assessment
-4. **All signers approve**
-5. Deviation is recorded with timestamp and Safe address
+4. Obtain signer approval (per Change Control requirements)
+5. Record the decision and effective date
+6. Record Safe address(es) affected

 Unrecorded deviations are not permitted.